PS2Sanctuary/Sanctuary.Census/README.md

 ⚠ The API should be considered unstable, although hopefully only in a manner that features are being added in a non-disruptive way.

+ℹ️ Requests to collections that Sanctuary.Census doesn't serve will be forwarded to the official Census.

 ## Roadmap

 I'd really like to get my hands on facility and map region data, and although I'm actively looking it's proving elusive.